 Indian squash is one of the most common and favorite vegetables in North Indian households!
 Follow our detailed guide on How to Grow Tinda!

-Tinda is a small gourd vegetable and is used in a wide variety of culinary dishes and is commonly used with curries, stews, and stuffing.
+Tinda is a small gourd vegetable that is used in a wide variety of culinary dishes and is commonly used with curries, stews, and stuffing.
 If you want to harvest it fresh at home, then have a look at How to Grow Tinda easily in India!

 Botanical Name: Praecitrullus fistulosus